divnix/std/ARCHITECTURE.md

 ## Overview

-Standard is a _framework_ to bootstrap and sustain an _efficient_ Software Delivery Lifecycle (SDLC) with the power of Nix and Flakes.
+Standard is a _framework_ to bootstrap and sustain the automatable sections of the Software Delivery Lifecycle (SDLC) _efficiently_ with the power of Nix and Flakes.
 In particular, Standard is a _Horizontal Integration Framework_ which integrates _vertical_ tooling, that is designed around the linux philosophy of doing one thing and to it well.
-The integration target, thereby, is the _efficient_ SDLC end-to-end process for which we offer well-integrated tools and best practices.
+The integration target, thereby, are the end-to-end automatable sections of the SDLC process for which we offer well-integrated tools and best practices.
-An _efficient_ SDLC is characterized by two things.
+_Efficient_ automatable sections of the SDLC are characterized by two things.
 Firstly, an adequate _lead time_ which is the amount of time it takes to set up an initial version of the software delivery pipeline.
 It needs to be "adequate" rather than "just fast", because it takes place in the context of a team and thus encompasses learning and onboarding activities.
 Rather than optimizing for speed, these need optimization for success, above all.
-Secondly, an efficient SDLC is characterized by short _cycle times_ which is the amount of time it takes for a commit to be shipped to a production environment.
+Secondly, efficient automatable sections of the SDLC are characterized by short _cycle times_ which is the amount of time it takes for a commit to be shipped to a production environment.
 Along this journey, we encounter aspects of the development, or in the broader sense, the _contribution_ environment.
 We also encounter the packaging pipeline that produces our distributable artifacts.
 We encounter Continuous Building & Integration, Continuous Deployment as well as Continuous Observability and Discovery.